Struct AVClass

 fn type_hash_with<H: Hasher>(&self, hasher: H) -> u64

-using a custom hasher.Source§fn as_any_mut(&mut self) -> &mut dyn Anywhere
+TypeId of Self using a custom hasher.Source§fn as_any_mut(&mut self) -> &mut dyn Anywhere

 Self: Sized,